Doom II: Sales

 According to David Kushner in Masters of Doom, id Software shipped 600,000 units of Doom II to stores in preparation for its launch.
 This initial shipment sold out within a month on shelves, despite its being expected to last for three months.
 Pre-orders for the game were so massive that it was difficult to buy from a store.
 The game products were displayed on pallets rather than shelves.
 The game was the United States' highest-selling software product of 1994, and sold more than 1.2 million copies within a year.
 It placed 10th for 1996, with 322,671 units sold and $12.6 million earned in the region that year alone.
 According to PC Data, which tracked sales in the United States, Doom II sold 1.81 million units and earned $74.7 million in revenue in the United States.
 This led PC Data to declare it the country's third-best-selling computer game for the period between January 1993 and April 1998.
 Its revenues in that country ultimately reached $80 million, while those in Europe reached $20 million.
 Of the latter figure, Kushner wrote that "30 percent [...] came from Germany—a country that had banned the game from its shelves."

 In Australia, the game sold 10,000 copies in the first two days of its release.

 Legacy

-In 2022, John Romero created a new level for the game to raise money for the Ukrainian Red Cross, and the United Nations Central Emergency Response Fund following the outbreak of the 2022 Russian invasion of Ukraine.
+In 2022, John Romero created a new level called "One Humanity" for the game to raise money for the Ukrainian Red Cross, and the United Nations Central Emergency Response Fund following the outbreak of the 2022 Russian invasion of Ukraine.
+By March 2022, the new level had raised more than $29,000.